OleksiiKova/hangman/README.md

 3. GitHub - to store the project's code.
 4. Heroku - to deploy my application.

+## UX

+### Strategy

+1. Simplicity: The primary strategy for Hangman is to keep the game simple and intuitive.
+Users should be able to understand the rules and gameplay mechanics without needing extensive instructions.
+2. Engagement: The game has been designed to keep players engaged and entertained throughout the entire gaming session.
+3. Accessibility: Hangman is accessible to a wide range of players, including those with varying levels of gaming experience and abilities.
+This means designing the game interface with clear and easy-to-understand elements.
+4. Feedback: Providing feedback to the player is crucial for a good user experience.
+The game should give clear feedback on each action taken by the player, such as whether their guess was correct or incorrect.

+### Scope

+1. Gameplay Mechanics: The core gameplay mechanics of Hangman involve guessing letters to uncover a hidden word.
+The scope of the game includes implementing these mechanics in a user-friendly and enjoyable manner.
+2. The visual design of Hangman encompasses elements such as the gallows and the hidden word.
+The scope includes creating visually appealing and thematic assets that enhance the overall experience.

+### Structure

+When the game begins, all that is known of the mystery word is the number of letters and .
+A guess involves suggesting a letter.
+When a guess is correct all occurrences of the suggested letter are revealed.
+A successful guess incurs no penalty.
+An unsuccessful guess results in another stroke being added to the hanged man drawing

+### Skeleton

+To create a flowchart I used lucid.app.
+The PDF file with my flowchart can be found [here](readme_images/Flowchart%20.pdf)

+### Surface

+Due to this program being built for terminal use, there was not much design.
+I used basic keyboard letters and symbols for my gallow and hangman.

 ## Features

 ### Welcome block